Measure CEO and Co-founder Brandon Torres Declet was featured in a Commercial UAV News article first published on April 16, 2020.

 This is something that Brandon Torres Declet, CEO of MEASURE, has been speaking about since this crisis began.
 Wanting to explore his insights further and what this crisis could mean for the industry in the short and long term, Commercial UAV News connected with Declet to discuss how the economic impact of this crisis is affecting, and could affect, the industry; ways he thinks we can mitigate the impact; how this crisis may impact important regulations like Remote ID; and more.

-What are some of the key challenges starting to emerge for the drone industry as a result of shelter-in-place and social distancing measures?
+What are some of the key challenges for the drone industry as a result of shelter-in-place and social distancing measures?

 Having worked in the government before, one of the key things we should be paying attention to as an industry is regulation.
 From my experience, every day that our government remains in shutdown or lockdown mode, we should add another month to when we expect to see any regulatory action.
 There is a knock-on effect of not having people at work and I think finalization on any regulations like Remote ID or BVLOS is going to be pushed out at least another year or so.
 In the best-case scenario, I think we are looking at a five- to six-year timeline instead of three to four.